josdejong/typed-function/README.md

     This would allow you, for example, to have two different type hierarchies for different purposes.

+-   `typed.resolve(fn: typed-function, argList: Array<any>): signature-object`

+    Find the specific signature and implementation that the typed function `fn` will call if invoked on the argument list `argList`.
+Returns null if there is no matching signature.
+The returned signature object has properties `params`, `test`, `fn`, and `implementation`.
+The difference between the last two properties is that `fn` is the original function supplied at typed-function creation time, whereas `implementation` is ready to be called on this specific argList, in that it will first perform any necessary conversions and gather arguments up into "rest" parameters as needed.

+    Thus, in the case that arguments `a0`,`a1`,`a2` (say) do match one of the signatures of this typed function `fn`, then `fn(a0, a1, a2)` (in a context in which `this` will be, say, `t`) does exactly the same thing as

+    `typed.resolve(fn, [a0,a1,a2]).implementation.apply(t, [a0,a1,a2])`.

+    But `resolve` is useful if you want to interpose any other operation (such as bookkeeping or additional custom error checking) between signature selection and execution dispatch.

 -   `typed.find(fn: typed-function, signature: string | Array) : function | null`

     Find a specific signature from a typed function.
 The function currently